John Foster, 1st Baron Oriel: Family

 Home of John Foster on Molesworth Street - centre with three gables.

 In 1764, he married Margaretta Amelia Burgh, daughter of Thomas Burgh, MP for Lanesborough, and his wife Anne Downes, daughter of Dive Downes, Bishop of Cork and Ross.
 John and Margaretta had two sons and a daughter.

 His elder son, John Foster, was MP for Dunleer 1790–92 and died without issue before 18 April 1792.
 That John should not be confused with his cousin John William Foster, MP for Dunleer 1783–90.

-His wife (d.
-1824) had in 1790 been created an Irish peeress, as Baroness Oriel, and in 1797 Viscountess Ferrard.
+His wife (died 1824) had in 1790 been created an Irish peeress, as Baroness Oriel, and in 1797 Viscountess Ferrard.
 Their younger son, Thomas Henry (1772–1843), who married Harriet Skeffington, Viscountess Massereene in her own right, and took the name of Skeffington, inherited all these titles; the later Viscounts Massereene being their descendants.

 John and Margaretta also had a daughter, Anne, who married James Blackwood, 2nd Baron Dufferin, but had no children.
 She outlived her husband by many years and reached the age of 93.

 One of his first cousins married Elizabeth Hervey, aka Lady Bess Foster, aka Elizabeth, Duchess of Devonshire.
 His younger brother was Lord Bishop Foster.